 There is a duology of TV biopics made by The BBC and HBO, released in 2002 and 2009: The Gathering Storm (named for the first chapter of his book), and Into The Storm (named for one of his war-time speeches), the former talking about his "wilderness years" in political exile in the years before the Second War as the threat loomed on the horizon, and the later about his greatest moments in the war and through it.
 Churchill is portrayed by Albert Finney in the first film and Brendan Gleeson in the second.

 The Alliance: A key member of the Allies in WWII, he also coined the term "Special Relationship" to describe his views on the unique friendship between Great Britain and the United States.

 America Saves the Day: A good-natured non-American example.
-Winston spent the first years of the war seducing FDR in a rather unsuccessful attempt to invoke this.
-When Japan obliged at Pearl Harbor, he was overjoyed and declared "so we have won after all!"
+Winston spent the first years of the war seducing FDR, in a rather unsuccessful attempt to invoke this.
+When Japan obliged at Pearl Harbor, he was overjoyed, declaring "so we have won after all!"